For merchants, DalPay Internet Billing is a quick way to start accepting credit card payments for your bookings and reservations with Checkfront.

 Before configuring the DalPay add-on in Checkfront, you must first input a set of credentials into your DalPay account dashboard.

 To get started, you’ll need to set up an order page for Checkfront in your Dalpay account.
 This can be found under the Order Pages section of your Dalpay account.
-To access this, log in to DalPay and click on the main menu option labeled Order Pages.
+To access this, log in to DalPay and click on the main menu option labelled Order Pages.

 You can edit the default the default order page if unused, or request a new Page ID.